Ano ang Bitcoin Mining?

 Ang Beginner's Guide

-With traditional government currencies like the U.S. dollar or euro, users must trust in a central authority to manage and regulate the circulation of money and to persecute those who break the rules of the system.
+With traditional government-issued currencies like the U.S. dollar or euro, users are required to place complete trust in a centralized authority – such as a central bank – to manage the creation and circulation of money.

 But how does this work in practice?